-When it comes to mastering Cockapoo haircuts, it pays to have a comprehensive guide and/or to watch a styling video.
+When it comes to mastering the more popular Cockapoo haircuts, it is a good idea to have a comprehensive guide to follow and/or a styling video to watch.

 The Cockapoo is a very cute breed of dog having lovely, soft wavy hair all over.
 This is a truly lovable breed and one that requires delicate handling and grooming, perhaps more so than many other dogs.
 Grooming this breed is more of a fun-filled experience than an arduous task.